 Share what you made with the world!
-Ask students to publish their programs, giving the game a descriptive name that they'll remember.
+Ask students to publish their programs, giving the game a descriptive name that they'll remember and pinching the image to adjust the screenshot.
 See if they can find their own and each other's projects in the community.